percona/mongodb_exporter/CONTRIBUTING.md

 Once your pull request is merged, you are an official Percona Community Contributor.
 Welcome to the community!

-We're looking forward to your contributions and hope to hear from you soon on our [Forums](https://forums.percona.com) and [Discord](https://discord.gg/mQEyGPkNbR).
+We're looking forward to your contributions and hope to hear from you soon on our [Forums](https://forums.percona.com).